vtphan/HeteroplasmyWorkflow/README.md

 1. Required inputs:

 - READS_DIR: path to reads directory.
 - REF: path to reference genomes.
-- ANNOTATION: path to Annotation file.
+This is the concatenated of all genomes (nuclear DNA, mitochondrial genome, chloroplast genome).
 - LOG_FILE: path to log file.
 - OUTPUT_DIR: path to output directory.
+- cp_ref : path to chloroplast genome.
+- cp_annotation : path to chloroplast annotation file.
+- mt_ref: path to mitochondria genome.
+- mt_annotation: path to mitochondri annotation file.
+- mitochondria: mitochondria sequence IDs.
+This can be a list, separated by commas.
+- chloroplast: chloroplast sequence IDs.
+This can be a list, separated by commas.

 It is not neccessary to use single or double quote for these paths.
 The workflow will generate the OUTPUT_DIR if it doesn't exists.

+If there are no input sequence IDs for mitochondria or chloroplast, the program terminates.

 2. Optional inputs:
 - DIST: name of distance function used to compute conservation scores of heteroplasmic sites (hellinger or consine).
 Default = hellinger distance.